 August Highlight: Tomatillos

-Get ready to add some sizzle to salsa with the zesty flavors of tomatillos as these little green gems hit their peak season at farmers markets!
-These ancient fruits have a fascinating history dating all the way back to the Aztecs, who were cultivating them as far back as 800 BC in their homeland of Mexico.
-Here are some intriguing tomatillo facts:
+Get ready to spice up your salsa with the zesty flavors of tomatillos!
+These little green gems are hitting their peak season at farmers markets, bringing a burst of tangy goodness to your kitchen.
+Dating back to the Aztecs, who cultivated them as far back as 800 BC in Mexico, tomatillos have a rich history and a unique charm.

 • Tomatillos are the cool cousins of the nightshade family, making them close relatives to popular veggies like tomatoes, potatoes, peppers, and eggplants.
 But here’s a fun twist – tomatillos are ‘self-sterile,’ meaning you’ll need to have at least two plants hanging out together to get those delicious fruits.